 in accordance with the DCCKI CPS, with records from the event to be held as archive.

-The DCCKICA shall ensure that Key Pairs associated with Personnel Authentication Certificates are generated in accordance with the DCCKI CPS.
+Not used

-The DCCKICA shall not generate any Key Pairs other than a Key Pair associated with a DCCKICA Certificate or a Key Pair associated with a Personnel Authentication Certificate.
+The DCCKICA shall not generate any Key Pairs other than a Key Pair associated with a DCCKICA Certificate.

 Private Key delivery to DCCKI Subscriber

-The DCCKICA shall ensure that the DCCKI RAPP makes provision for the generation of a Key Pair associated with a Personnel Authentication Certificate for delivery to a DCCKI Eligible Subscriber by the UI DCCKICA.
+[Not applicable]

 Public Key delivery to certificate issuer

-The DCCKICA shall ensure that the DCCKI CPS incorporates provisions in relation to the mechanism by which Public Keys of DCCKI Eligible Subscribers are delivered to or generated by, the DCCKICA for the purpose of the exercise of its functions as the Root DCCKICA, EII DCCKICA and UI DCCKICA.
+The DCCKICA shall ensure that the DCCKI CPS incorporates provisions in relation to the mechanism by which Public Keys of DCCKI Eligible Subscribers are delivered to or generated by, the DCCKICA for the purpose of the exercise of its functions as the Root DCCKICA and EII DCCKICA.

 DCCKICA Public Key delivery to Relying Parties